 If you've ever noticed that when you flip the switch on or off and there's a snap, crackle, or pop, then it's pretty clear that your switch is defective and it's time to replace it.
-In fact, switches will sizzle like a fine T-bone steak when the contact get really worn.
+In fact, switches will sizzle like a fine T-bone steak when the contact gets really worn.
 It is almost a spooky feeling as you hear the contacts arcing.
-This is a potential electrical hazard which will continually get worse as the contact area erodes away until the contact points are pitted.
-This causes a resistance and heat build up, which to lead to an electrical fire at some point.
+This is a potential electrical hazard that will continually get worse as the contact area erodes away until the contact points are pitted.
+This causes resistance and heat build-up, which to lead to an electrical fire at some point.

 If you hear the sizzling sound, chances are the contacts are arcing and the switch is heating up.
-Not good!
-Get it shut off A.S.A.P. and shut of the circuit.
-You'll actually be able to smell the plastic burning as the contacts get hot enough to melt the plastic switch parts.
-I know, it doesn't smell like burnt steak, but close.
+This is not good.
+Get it shut off as soon as possible and shut of the circuit.
+You will actually be able to smell the plastic burning as the contacts get hot enough to melt the plastic switch parts.

 Three-way switches control lights from two different locations.
 By adding a four-way switch between them, you can control lighting from three locations.
 Common uses for three-way switches are hallways, stairwells, or large rooms like living rooms with more than one doorway in them.